-In 2014 The Huffington Post released an article about Ponheary titled “You Will Survive: Relfections on Surving the Killing Fields in Cambodia and the Power of Education”
+In 2014 The Huffington Post released an article about Ponheary titled “You Will Survive: Relfections on Surviving the Killing Fields in Cambodia and the Power of Education”

-Ponheary was asked to write a letter to her 13 year old self.
-Below is the letter Ponheary contributed, one of many letters in a serisies called Advice to My 13-Year-Old Self, an anthology of advice letters by 50 women around the world to their teenage selves.
+Ponheary was asked to write a letter as part of an anthology called Advice to My 13-Year-Old Self by 50 women around the world.

 Dear 13-Year-Old Ponheary,